 "With stunningly beautiful Georgian architecture and over 600 listed buildings made from mellow limestone, Stamford is a true gem"

 Stamford is a wonderful place to visit and there is plenty to do and see.
-You can enjoy relax and enjoy a delicious meal in one of the town’s many delightful tea shops and cafes, or indulge in a bit of retail therapy in one of Stamford’s many independent shops.
+You can relax and enjoy a delicious meal in one of the town’s many delightful tea shops and cafes, or indulge in a bit of retail therapy in one of its many independent shops.

-Burghley House was built in the 16th Century by Sir William Cecil, chief advisor to Queen Elizabeth I. This magnificent stately home, located a mile outside Stamford and just off the A1, is open to the public from March to November, and is home to the world famous Burghley Horse Trials every September.
-For more information, please click here: Burghley House
+This impressive stately home was built in the 16th Century by Sir William Cecil, chief advisor to Queen Elizabeth I. This magnificent stately home, located a mile outside Stamford and just off the A1, is open to the public from March to November.
+It is also home to the world-famous Burghley Horse Trials every September.

-The George Hotel is a traditional coaching inn and is the very essence of what Stamford is like.
-Pop in for a morning coffee or treat yourself to a delicious afternoon tea – and absorb the fantastic sense of history!
-For more information, please click here: The George Hotel
+A traditional coaching inn and is the very essence of the town itself.
+Pop in for a morning coffee or treat yourself to a delicious afternoon tea and absorb the fantastic sense of history!

-Browne’s Hospital was originally built as an almshouse for the poor in 1475.
-Additions were made in the 1870s.
-The medieval parts are open to the public at weekends during the summer.
-For more information, please click here: Browne’s Hospital
+Founded in 1485 by wealthy wool merchant William Browne, this was originally built as an almshouse for the poor in 1475.
+Additions were made in the 1870s and the medieval sections of the building are open to the public at weekends during the summer.

-The Land Rover Burghley Horse Trials: this world-famous 3 day eventing competition takes place in the stunning grounds of Burghley House every September.
+The Land Rover Burghley Horse Trials: This world-famous 3-day eventing competition takes place in the stunning grounds of Burghley House every September.

 The Sauropods, at over 100 feet long and weighing over 100 tons, were one of the largest of all dinosaurs.